-At Money Services within the Kroger Family of Stores, protecting you from fraud is something we feel passionately about.
+At Money Services within the Kroger Family of Companies, protecting you from fraud is something we feel passionately about.
 Scams are an unfortunate reality when sending money and their actions can take a financial and personal toll on you, should you fall victim to them.

 But, we’re here to help.
 We want to ensure you can send money safely, by helping you learn how to spot potential criminals before they strike.